TedHusted/awake/awake.md/awake.md

 Titan: MARCH!

 The other two follow, stepping in time.
 They are a little wobbly at first.
-Then Strategos and Argus fall asoon falling into sync.
+Then Strategos and Argus fall into sync.

 They march down the field.
 Their instruments clank and toot.
 The music is a chaotic mix of drumbeats and trumpet blasts.